top of page

 Infiltrative Neoplastic Glial cells in the Drosophila Brain

-Renee completed her postdoctoral training in developmental neurobiology and brain tumor biology at the Salk Institute for Biological Studies with Dr. John Thomas, an expert Drosophila neurogeneticist, and at the University of California – San Diego with Drs.
-Frank Furnari and Webster Cavenee, both expert brain tumor biologists and geneticists.
-During this time, Renee developed new models for glioblastoma (GBM) in Drosophila, demonstrating that the same genetic pathways that cause GBMs in humans cause these tumors in fruit flies.
-During her postdoc, she used these Drosophila GBM models to identify new pathways necessary for glial tumorigenesis.
-To study the function of these pathways in mammalian model systems, she trained with laboratories at the Salk, UCSD, and UCLA to learn to work with mouse and human GBM experimental model systems and experimental approaches, including patient-derived tumor stem cell cultures and mouse genetic models.
+Renee completed her postdoctoral training in developmental neurobiology and brain tumor biology at the Salk Institute for Biological Studies jointly with Dr. John Thomas, an expert Drosophila neurogeneticist, and at the University of California – San Diego with Drs.
+Frank Furnari and Webster Cavenee, both human brain tumor experts.
+During her postdoctoral studies, Renee developed new models for glioblastoma (GBM) in Drosophila, demonstrating that the same genetic pathways that cause GBMs in humans cause these tumors in fruit flies, and then translated her discoveries from fly models into mouse and human GBM model systems.
+Renee also trained with collaborating labs at the Salk, UCSD, and UCLA on mammalian experimental approaches, including patient-derived tumor stem cell cultures.

-As faculty at Emory, Renee has forged collaborations with other neuro-oncology researchers and developed a multi-disciplinary research program designed to explore the genetics and cell biology of high grade gliomas using a range of experimental systems.
-Her lab also closely collaborates with neurosurgeons and other clinical faculty on translational research designed to identify and test new therapeutics for these deadly tumor types.
-The goal of her research is to identify new treatment strategies for high grade gliomas.
-Renee has worked towards a Masters in Public Health to facilitate her translational research program.
+As faculty at Emory, Renee forged new collaborations with other neuro-oncology researchers and developed a multi-disciplinary research program to explore the genetics and cell biology of high-grade gliomas (HGGs).
+Her lab has recently expanded their research to include other glial tumors and neural tumor syndromes, including neurofibromatosis.
+Her lab currently focuses on translational research designed to develop new model systems for these tumor types, identify key drivers of tumorigenesis, and test new therapeutics for these tumor types.
+To facilitate her translational research program, Renee is now working on a Masters degree in Public Health.

-In her spare time, Renee enjoys live music concerts, nerdy podcasts, gardening, driving too fast, visiting with friends, and spending cozy time with her daughters and her family pets, Spotty the cat and Sandi the dog.
+In her spare time, Renee enjoys live music, gardening, visiting friends, and spending cozy time with her family and pets, including Spotty the cat and Sandi the dog.

 Infiltrating brain tumor.tif